AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/search-dashboard.md

 zendesk_id: 360016506892
 ---

-In this article, we'll show you how to use the [Global Search feature](../#global) to look for dashboards and how to search for [dashboards owned by other users](../#other).
+In this article, we show you how to use the [Global Search feature](../#global) to look for dashboards and how to search for [dashboards owned by other users](../#other).

 ## Global Search {#global}